zyl24/OpenFGL/README.md

 <details>
   <summary>Dataset Setting</summary>

-For each scenario, OpenFGL supports loading mainstream datasets, which are defined in two variables, `supported_fedgraph_datasets` and `supported_fedsubgraph_datasets`.
+OpenFGL supports loading mainstream datasets for above-mentioned scenairos.
+These datasets are defined in two variables, `supported_fedgraph_datasets` and `supported_fedsubgraph_datasets`.
 Please change this setting in the `config.py`:

 ```python
 parser.add_argument("--dataset", type=list, default=["Cora"])
 ```
 </details>

+To facilitate the import of your custom datasets, we also provide a user-friendly interface.
+For details, please refer to this **[tutorial]()**.